Folio Weekly: Do you have a wine collection?

 How big exactly is the difference between a cheap wine and a rare one?

 I compare it to women.
 You might like the girl who kinda gives it up easy for a little bit, but in the long term, you like the one who holds back and you have to spend some time with it to understand it, that's special.
 Wine is like that.
-Wines change throughout the evening; sometimes your first impression is nothing like what it ends up being at the end of the night.
+Wines change throughout the evening; sometimes your first impression is nothing like what it ends up being at the end

 Has the sommelier industry changed?